Recruiting

 Perigean can take notes for your studies.
 Please indicate in your research plan if you need assistance with notes.
 This should be a fallback to having members of your team take notes.

-Please indicate in your research plan which tool you would prefer to use.
-We recommend setting up a practice session before your first session so you are familiar with logging into Perigean's tools, practicing handoffs, and practicing your conversation guide.
+For your remote research sessions, you will use Perigean's Zoom account, not your own, and they will provide the login details.
+We recommend using this account for your pilot session so you are familiar with logging into Perigean's account, practicing handoffs, and practicing your conversation guide.

 Learn more about Perigean’s recruiting process.